prathameshap/python3-data-structures-library/.dev-tools/README.md

 **Valid Types:**
 - `feature/` - New features
-- `bugfix/` - Bug fixes  (This is for prod bugs since we do not create new branches for dev bugs)
+- `bugfix/` - Bug fixes (for prod bugs since we do not create new branches for dev bugs)
 - `hotfix/` - Critical production fixes
 - `refactor/` - Code refactoring
 - `test/` - Test additions/updates